EC7495/Jarvis/README.md

 ## Overview:

 Jarvis is a friendly bot that likes users' ig posts and leaves friendly comments on them.<br/>
-He was created in Python3 using the Selenium Webdriver API.
+He was created using Python3 and the Selenium Webdriver API.

 Jarvis has various ways of interacting with your account: